 In the tech world, there are usually buzzwords (and buzz-phrases) that are often used to simply describe new technological innovations and trends.
 Some (like 4K, 8K etc) are often simple and easier to grasp and differentiate while some could get relatively confusing as they are used across multiple categories.
 A good example is the term “5G”.
 I’ll explain.

 While 5G can be used to describe a generation of mobile data standard, it is also used to describe a type/spectrum of WiFi frequency.
 However, depending on context, the definition and properties are entirely different.
 Most people, however, do not know this because whenever ‘5G’ is mentioned, they –wrongly– assume it to mean the same thing across mobile and Wi-Fi networks.

 5G (as a mobile network standard)

-5G is the next (read: 5th) generation of mobile network technology, the successor to 4G LTE.
-It is the next mobile data standard with a projected on-paper data transmission speed of up to 20 Gbps.
+5G is the next (read: 5th) generation of mobile network technology, the successor to current 4G LTE.
+It is the next mobile data standard with a projected theoretical data transmission speed of up to 20 Gbps.
 5G mobile network is, however, expected to support a minimum speed of 100Mbps and a maximum real-life speed of 10Gbps.
 Also, it is expected to possess lower latency when compared to its predecessor, 4G LTE.

 The future of 5G mobile network is interesting, but it really has nothing to do with (5G) Wi-Fi.